narrowtux/NarrowtuxLib/README.md

 ---------
 NarrowtuxLib uses Maven to handle its dependencies.

-NarrowtuxLib requires CraftBukkit (preferrably the latest version or source).
+NarrowtuxLib requires Bukkit (preferrably the latest version or source).
 * Install [Maven 2 or 3](http://maven.apache.org/download.html)
 * Checkout this repo and run: `mvn clean`